FOREX-Euro falls as worries over Spain, growth dent risk appetite

 By Chikako Mogi

-TOKYO, Oct 11 The euro fell on Thursday as uncertainty over Spain's bailout prospects continued to spook sentiment, which was also dented by a drop in share markets due to worries about slowing global growth.
+TOKYO, Oct 11 The euro fell on Thursday as uncertainty over Spain's bailout prospects continued to spook sentiment, while a drop in share markets due to worries about slowing global growth further dented investor risk appetite.

-The euro slipped after Standard & Poor's cut Spain's sovereign credit rating to BBB-minus, just above junk status, with a negative outlook reflecting significant risks including a lack of clear direction in euro zone policies.
+The euro slipped after Standard & Poor's cut Spain's sovereign credit rating to BBB-minus, just above junk status, with a negative outlook reflecting its view that there are significant risks to economic growth and budgetary performance, as well as a lack of clear direction in euro zone policies.

-S&P's two-notch downgrade from BBB-plus follows an earlier cut by Moody's Investors Service, which could sink Spain's credit rating down to junk territory when it announces the result of its review expected in coming weeks.
+S&P's two-notch downgrade from BBB-plus brings it in line with a Baa3 rating by Moody's Investors Service, which has yet to announce the result of its review on Spain, with the potential for a possible downgrade.

 "Given that the S&P still kept Spain's investment grade, the reaction was much more than expected, suggesting how players would rather enter the market short than long the euro," said Kimihiko Tomita, head of foreign exchange for State Street Global Markets in Tokyo.